Increasing profile quality by improving the photo upload flow

 Key Learnings

 The main impact didn’t come from convincing inactive users to upload a photo.
+It’s often more effective to support users

-If the flow feels simple and valuable, users are more likely to continue and contribute more.
+who already show intent than to push those who are inactive.
+If the flow feels simple and valuable, users are more likely

 © 2024 Illia Redunenko